mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 ### List Comprehensions in Erlang

 It would be remiss to not mention that the list comprehension also exists in Erlang.
-I am not personally familiar with them, so I won't explain them very much, but I think I'll provide an example and a link to learn more about them on your own.
+I am not personally familiar with them, so I won't explain them very much, but I I'll provide an example and a link to learn more about them on your own.

 The following examples are from the official Erlang/OTP documentation and can be found [here](https://erlang.org/doc/programming_examples/list_comprehensions.html).